Buckland Abbey: Monastic history

-In the Bishop of Exeter episcopal registers show the abbey managed five granges at Buckland plus the home farm at the abbey.
+The initial endowment was large - as well as the manors of Buckland, Bickleigh and Walkhampton, and the estate at Cullompton, the Exeter diocese episcopal registers show the abbey managed five granges at Buckland plus the home farm at the abbey.
+In total, this amounted to over 20,000 acres (8097 hectares).
 A market and fair at Buckland and Cullompton were granted in 1318.
-In 1337 King Edward III granted the monks a licence to crenellate.
+In 1337 King Edward III granted the monks a licence to crenellate, allowing them to fortify the abbey.